drocheam/optrace/docs/source/usage/image.rst

    img.save("RImage_12345")

 If the path is invalid, the object is saved under a fallback name in the current directory.
 If the file already exists, this is also the case.
-Otherwise you can specify ``overwrite=True`` to force an overwrite.
+Otherwise you can specify :python:`overwrite=True` to force an overwrite.
-There is an additional parameter ``save_32bit`` that lowers the bit depth, loosing some information but saving disk space.
+There is an additional parameter :python:`save_32bit` that lowers the bit depth, loosing some information but saving disk space.

 .. code-block:: python